 Patterson’s concern seems to stem from the fact that the popularity of e-bikes is growing much faster than Ontario’s laws can keep up with.
 Their accessibility, such as not needing a license to maneuver them, is a point of contention, as there is no screening process as to who is driving them.

 A major positive, though, is that the rising popularity of e-bikes brings about a very real capability that pollution and traffic issues (particularly in cities that suffer from car congestion) can be lessened exponentially.

-If you plan on purchasing or using an e-bike, be sure to use necessary caution when commandeering it, and be aware of your speed in relativity to traditional bicycles, pedestrians, motorcycles and cars.
+If you plan on purchasing or using an e-bike, be sure to use necessary caution when ordering one, and be aware of your speed in relativity to traditional bicycles, pedestrians, motorcycles, and cars.
 When used correctly, e-bikes are a wonderful way to lessen your carbon footprint, and to get some exercise in, too!

 Grin Technologies, an e-bike manufacturer based in Vancouver, British Columbia, states that the environmental footprint of an e-bike actually has the ability to be smaller than that of traditional bicycles (source).

 This is due to the fact that traditional bicycles require more human power.
 Because they require more human power, they require more food energy to convert into pedaling energy, which is where the larger footprint comes into the equation.

 What is perhaps the most major concern surrounding e-bikes is not actually about the bike itself, but is in regards to its batteries, in particular, lead and lithium-ion batteries.
 These must be handled, shipped, and disposed of with great caution and care, as they can lead to hazardous results in certain situations if not handled properly.